A Guide to German Auxiliary Verbs: What They Are and How to Conjugate Them

 It’s really important to know which of these verbs to use, because if you use the wrong one, it can cause a lot of confusion.
-(The above conversation is a pretty extreme but good example of this.)
+So let’s dive in and learn how to use them correctly.

 When Do You Use the 3 Common Auxiliary Verbs?